 The Biological Resources Working Group is responsible for coordinating the development of reference samples that can be used as controls.
-The working group will reach out to established organizations such as NIST and Genome in a Bottle, as well as companies like ATCC and Novartis to help encourage ease of use and broad adoption.
+The working group aims at reaching out to established organizations such as NIST and Genome in a Bottle, as well as companies to help encourage ease of use and broad adoption.

-The goal of the working group is to be able to recommend a set of biological standards that can be used for normalization of data sets.
-This will allow more direct comparison of data generated by different library prep methods.
-Ultimately they would like to have DNA and RNA spike-ins, in addition to cell mixes that can be used for this purpose.
+The goal of the working group is to be able to provide AIRR biological standards and protocol recommendations to the scientific and biomedical community.
+Recommendation of a set of biological standards that can be used for normalization of data sets will allow more direct comparison of data generated by different library prep methods.

 - Evaluate products

 - Produce and share selected calibrators and reagents

 - Lab survey on standard B cell and T cell samples, including calibrators (MiAIRR data compliant)

 - Define statistical measures (in collaboration with other WGs)

 - Validated reagents